MTabbutt/CattleSurveillanceDeepLearning/WeakSupervision/readme.md

 To run the main pipeline look to `pipeline_cattle.py`.
 Many functions are defined which run different parts of the paper.
 You must uncomment different parts to run different analysis in the paper.
 I would recommend contacting Bryce Johnson (email listed below) if you are consider running this code.
+For reference the two main functions are `weak_supervision_pipeline` which requires as input only the unique identifier of the experiment one is running.

 ### Defining a labeling function